cityofchattanooga/Chattanooga-Open-Data-Executive-Order/Open Data Policy.md

 **a.** Each city agency shall identify and publish priority existing datasets, maintained within the department, to the City's data portal.
 Priority shall be given to data that has been frequently requested by members of the public through existing mechanisms such as the Tennessee Open Records Act.

-**b.** City agencies shall treat newly created datasets as open by default, absent conditions that render such data as "protected", and shall published to the City's open data portal.
+**b.** City agencies shall treat newly created datasets as open by default, absent conditions that render such data as protected or private, and shall published to the City's open data portal.

 **Section 2.
 Open data advisory group**